Appsero/docs/docs/user-guide/forword-deactivation.md

 ## Forward Deactivation to Support

-To get email when someone deactivate the Plugin/Theme.
-You can enable `Forword Deactivations Mail`.
+To get an email when someone deactivates the Plugin/Theme enable `Forword Deactivations Mail`.

 To enable `Forword Deactivations Mail` go to `Settings` page.
-Under `General Settings` there there is a option for `Forword Deactivations Mail`.
+Under `General Settings` there is an option for `Forword Deactivations Mail`.

 Check on `Forword Deactivations Mail` after that you will get an input field for email.
 Add comma separated emails.
-AppSero will send email to those emails when someone deactivate the plugin/theme.
+AppSero will send email to those emails when someone deactivates the plugin/theme.

 ![Forward Deactivation Mail](../images/settings/forword-deactivation.png)

-And finally click on `Update Settings` button.
+And finally,     click on `Update Settings` button.

 > Forward Deactivation Mail has been enabled.
-Now you will receive email while someone deactivate the Plugin/Theme.
+Now, you will receive email while someone deactivates the Plugin/Theme.

 ## Deactivation Auto Responder